-- 6.4.6 A condition is recommended restricting the hours of operational on the site to protect the amenity of occupiers of surrounding residential properties. - 6.4.7 In view of the above, it is not considered there will be any significant detrimental impact upon the immediate neighbouring properties located on Pinfold Road, Main Street or Baldwin Street in respect of overlooking, overbearing or noise impacts.
+- 6.4.6 A condition is recommended restricting the hours of operation in respect of construction on the site to protect the amenity of occupiers of surrounding residential properties. - 6.4.7 In view of the above, it is not considered there will be any significant detrimental impact upon the immediate neighbouring properties located on Pinfold Road, Main Street or Baldwin Street in respect of overlooking, overbearing or noise impacts.